brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - All LEDs are showing a "ghosting" effect for a second during boot while the IO are tri-stated.
 Add a weak pullup on these IO to prevent the ghosting.
 PWM module doesn't fully drive these off.
 - Add a versioning resistor divider for one of the extra ADC pins.
 Can be used to identify future revisions in software.
 - Remove 0-ohm resistors on validated interfaces.
+- (Possibly) Remove the daisy chain HW interface.
+With the goal of a micro-inverter setup, I should be able to get 1-2kW out of this thing, which is plenty.
+Daisy chaining at the MPPT level doesn't make sense when you're going to join at the 220V power level anyways.
+- Consider increasing the size of the power transistors to something taller.
+Currently they are shorter than the LTC7871, which is causing problems with heat sink contact.
+Do cost optimization now.
+- Add a second interface for debug and system testing control.
+I don't want to go through the BMS port, which actually needs to be exercised for system testing.

 # Assembly Errors
 - Forgot to order D3 (SS210) on the bottom of the board.
 Feeds power from VLow to AP66200.
 Dang this happened twice.
 I have two diodes like this.
 - PWM fan pin header is not the expected type.
 It has a peg for alignment and the latch mechanism in the back is shorter than expected.
+This might not be an issue?
+Need to find a fan.

 # PCB Layout
 - Improve thermal pad connections.
 Too hard to solder large components to the board without the hot plate.